-Works that are not subject to copyright are published online without any access restrictions.
+The following documents are published online without any access restrictions:

 - via the Belgian national research network (BELNET) for universities, colleges, schools and research centers